PyCSP3: Modeling Combinatorial Constrained Problems in Python: Constraint extension

 \begin{boxpy}\begin{python} @\imp@

 nTeams, pv = data nRounds = nTeams - 1

 def cdist(i, j): # circular distance between i and j return min(abs(i - j), nTeams - abs(i - j))

-def table_end(i): # when playing at home (whatever the opponent, travel distance is 0) return {(1, ANY, 0)} | {(0, j, cdist(i, j)) for j in range(nTeams) if j != i}
+def T1(i): # table used for first and last games # when playing at home (whatever the opponent, travel distance is 0) return {(1, ANY, 0)} | {(0, j, cdist(i, j)) for j in range(nTeams) if j != i}

-def table_intern(i): return ({(1, 1, ANY, ANY, 0)} | {(0, 1, j, ANY, cdist(j, i)) for j in range(nTeams) if j != i} | {(1, 0, ANY, j, cdist(i, j)) for j in range(nTeams) if j != i} | {(0, 0, j, k, cdist(j, k)) for j in range(nTeams) for k in range(nTeams) if different_values(i, j, k)})
+def T2(i): # table used for other games return ({(1, 1, ANY, ANY, 0)} | {(0, 1, j, ANY, cdist(j, i)) for j in range(nTeams) if j != i} | {(1, 0, ANY, j, cdist(i, j)) for j in range(nTeams) if j != i} | {(0, 0, j, k, cdist(j, k)) for j in range(nTeams) for k in range(nTeams) if different_values(i, j, k)})

 def automaton(): q, q01, q02, q11, q12 = "q", "q01", "q02", "q11", "q12" t = [(q, 0, q01), (q, 1, q11), (q01, 0, q02), (q01, 1, q11), (q11, 0, q01), (q11, 1, q12), (q02, 1, q11), (q12, 0, q01)] return Automaton(start=q, transitions=t, final={q01, q02, q11, q12})